jphafner/physicsReader/reader2/r2-02-RollCall.md

 There is one planet left.
 This is the most slowly moving of all the planets known to the ancient Greeks (being the farthest from the Sun) and so they gave it the name of an ancient god, one who would be expected to move in grave and solemn steps.
 They called it &ldquo;Cronos,&rdquo; the father of Zeus and ruler of the universe before the successful revolt of the Olympians under Zeus&#39;s leadership.
-The Romans gave it the name of a god they considered the equivalent of Cronos and called it &ldquo;Satumus,&rdquo; which to us is Saturn.
+The Romans gave it the name of a god they considered the equivalent of Cronos and called it &ldquo;Satumus,&rdquo; which to us is <em>Saturn</em>.
 People born under Saturn are supposed to reflect its gravity and are &ldquo;saturnine.&rdquo;